-ROLE OF THE DESIGNATED SAFEGUARDING LEAD / PERSON IN SCHOOLS AND COLLEGES
+ROLE OF THE DESIGNATED SAFEGUARDING PERSON / PERSON IN SCHOOLS AND COLLEGES

-This role should be undertaken by an appropriate senior member colleague from the school or college leadership team, is appointed to the role of designated safeguarding lead.
-The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
+This role should be undertaken by an appropriate senior member colleague from the school or college leadership team, is appointed to the role of designated safeguarding Person.
+The designated safeguarding Person should take lead responsibility for safeguarding and child protection (including online safety).
 This should be explicit in the role holder's job description.
 This person should have the appropriate status and authority within the school to carry out the duties of the post.
 They should be given the time, funding, training, resources and support to provide advice and support to other colleagues on child welfare and child protection matters, to take part in strategy discussions and interagency meetings, and/or to support other colleagues to do so, and to contribute to the assessment of children.
+DSP have an individual responsibility for referring child protection concerns in accordance with the All Wales Child Protection Procedures

-Deputy designated safeguarding leads / Person - It is a matter for individual schools and colleges as to whether they choose to have one or more deputy designated safeguarding leads.
-Any deputies should be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
-Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility should not be delegated.
+Deputy designated safeguarding Persons / Person - It is a matter for individual schools and colleges as to whether they choose to have one or more deputy designated safeguarding Persons.
+Any deputies should be trained to the same standard as the designated safeguarding Person and the role should be explicit in their job description.
+Whilst the activities of the designated safeguarding Person can be delegated to appropriately trained deputies, the ultimate Person responsibility for child protection, as set out above, remains with the designated safeguarding Person, this Person responsibility should not be delegated.

-Manage referrals - The designated safeguarding lead is expected to:
+Manage referrals - The designated safeguarding Person is expected to: